lambtor/amfmradio/README.md

  </li>
  </ul>
  <br> up/down buttons for volume
- <br> double tap left or right buttons to scan to nearest saved station above/below current one
+ <br> hold left or right buttons for half a second to jump to nearest saved station above/below current one
  <br>rotary behavior needs refinement - this may need a timeout to throttle input so display can catch up